bibanon/bibanon/4chan---The-Crackdown.md

 The situation was made worse when some anon [[decided to leak million-dollar nudes|4chan - The Fappening]] of American Actress Jennifer Lawrence and other celebrities on /b/; "just because".
 Shitstorms ensued.

-As a result, Moot also launched a public statement which reiterated the "Martial Law" policies that were enacted during /b/-day; **No Raids, No Personal Information, No Hacktivism**, and stuck by a policy to "bring 4chan back to normal" by purging the forums of these scandalous incidents.
+As a result, Moot also launched a public statement which reiterated the "Martial Law" policies that were enacted during /b/-day; **No Raids, No Personal Information, No Hacktivism**, and stuck by a policy to "bring 4chan back to normal" by purging the forums of these scandalous incidents and divisive conflicts.

 A mass exodus; as well as an increased immigration rate (due to media coverage) ensued.
-4chan's userbase had
+4chan's userbase was never the same.

 GamerGate discussion has since relocated to [8chan.co](http://8chan.co/gg).